Matthew-Berthoud/.dotfiles/README.md

 Karabiner Elements gets installed with Homebrew, and you can add the file in this repo as a Complex Modification to get the remapped behavior.

 ## Terminal and Shell
-I use the default Mac Terminal since I don't customize anything about the terminal itself, just what runs in it.
+I use [Ghostty](https://ghostty.org/) since it seems cool and the default Mac terminal has weird issues with Neovim colorscheme.
 I use `bash` instead of `zsh`, since `bash` is more ubiquitous in containers, servers, etc, so it's worth getting used to.
 ```sh
 chsh -s /bin/bash